-During the research and development associated with this TasTech technology, ABx encountered a new technology named ALCORE that can produce much higher-value products from its type of bauxite, including Aluminium Fluoride (AIF3) that is in strong demand from aluminium smelters and from Lithium ion batteries.
+After a scoping study in March 2018, ABx committed to developing its ALCORE bauxite refining technology encountered during research of ABx's TasTech technology.
+ABx incorporated ALCORE Limited as a wholly-owned subsidiary and raised \$1.7 million seed capital to commence the research and development required to design and construct a bauxite refinery to produce Aluminium Fluoride (AlF3) that is in strong demand from aluminium smelters and from Lithium ion batteries.
 ALCORE can also produce a pure refined hydrocarbon called Corethane which can be used for electricity generation as a substitute for gas in gas turbine generators, can substitute for diesel and be sold for many industrial uses.